idatum/unifi_tracker/README.md

   qos: 1
   source_type: router
   ```
-  Note ```consider_home```: this is correctly observed by HA by deleting the retained message, and not by publishing "not_home".
+  Note ```consider_home```: to have HA correctly honor that setting, deleting the retained message is required instead of publishing "not_home" in the payload.
 To delete a retained MQTT message, you publish a retained topic with no payload.
 Here's the code in ```device_tracker.py```:
   ```
               last_clients, added, deleted = unifi.scan_aps(ap_hosts=AP_hosts, last_mac_clients=last_clients)
             for mac in added: